 The standard corporate income tax rate is 30 percent.
 An International Business Company (IBC) may elect either to be exempted from paying income tax or to be liable for income tax on the chargeable income of the company at the rate of 1 percent.
 An IBC is not subject to stamp duties, withholding tax, or capital gains tax.
-Amendments to the Act passed in 2017 sought to encourage IBCs to establish head offices in Saint Lucia by offering various incentives, including a waiver of customs duty on materials, articles, or equipment used exclusively by the head office company and exemption from income tax for employees.
+Amendments to the act passed in 2017 sought to encourage IBCs to establish headquarters in Saint Lucia by offering various incentives, including a waiver of customs duty on materials, articles, or equipment used exclusively by the company’s head office, and exemption from income tax for employees.

 Various special licensing requirements apply to the acquisition of land, development of buildings, expansion of existing construction, and certain aspects of the tourism industry.
 Individuals or corporate bodies who are not citizens and seek to acquire land may require a license prior to execution, depending upon the amount of land.

-The Tourism Incentives Act effectively provides for earnings exemption from income tax, as a tourism project managed by or on behalf of a company entitled to distribute profits to shareholders or debenture holders as capital monies is free of tax during the two-year period following the end of the tax holiday.
-The Act also allows for customs duty exemptions and permits the duty-free importation of materials and equipment used exclusively in connection with the construction and equipping of the tourism project.
+The Tourism Incentives Act effectively provides for earnings exemption from income tax.
+This exemption would apply to a tourism project managed by or on behalf of a company entitled to distribute profits to shareholders or debenture holders as capital monies.
+The project would be free of tax during the two-year period following the end of the tax holiday.
+The act also allows for customs duty exemptions and permits the duty-free importation of materials and equipment used exclusively in connection with the construction and equipping of the tourism project.
 The Tourism Stimulus and Investment Act also allows for the waiver of VAT and property tax.

 Foreign Trade Zones/Free Ports/Trade Facilitation

 Saint Lucia maintains a Free Zone.
 It is an enclosed area treated for customs purposes as lying outside the customs territory of the island.
 Goods of foreign origin may be held pending eventual transshipment, re-exportation and, in some cases, importation into the local market without payment of customs duties.
-There are various types of companies operating in the Free Zone, including distributors of appliances, furniture, household and office supplies/items; manufacturers; duty-free suppliers of liquor, cigarettes, fragrances, wines, and other items; and pharmaceuticals.
-There is one American company operating in the Free Zone.
+There are various types of companies operating in the Free Zone, including distributors of appliances, furniture, household and office supplies/items; manufacturers; duty-free suppliers of liquor, cigarettes, fragrances, wines, and pharmaceuticals.

 The Free Zone Act aims to promote export development and foreign investment projects in a “bureaucracy-free, duty-free, and tax-free” environment for prescribed activities.
 Incentives include exemption from customs duties, taxes, and related charges on all classes of goods entering the Free Zone for commercial or operating purposes.
 There are no restrictions or taxes on foreign exchange transactions and no taxes on dividends for the first 20 years of operation.
 There are also no work permit fees for management personnel of Free Zone businesses, and no import or export licenses or price controls.
 Finally, there is no company income tax for the first five years, and thereafter a reduced corporate income tax.
 The Free Zone Act was last amended in 2018.